Carrabba’s Chicken Bryan Copycat Recipe Delicious Creamy Goat Cheese & Sun-Dried Tomato Chicken

 Instructions

-• Prepare chicken by wrapping in plastic wrap and pounding out until thin.
-Remove chicken from plastic wrap and pat dry with a paper towel.
-Season chicken with salt and pepper and brush with olive oil.
+• Wrap the chicken in plastic wrap and pound until thin.
+Remove the chicken from the plastic wrap and pat dry with a paper towel.
+Season with salt and pepper and brush with olive oil.

-• Sauté the onions and garlic in 2 tablespoons of butter until they are fragrant and the onions are translucent.
-Add wine and lemon juice to pan and turn down the heat tp a simmer.
-Stir gently until it has reduced by half.
-When the wine has been reduced by half, add 3 tablespoons of cold butter and whisk until the butter has melted completely.
+• Sauté the onions and garlic in 2 tablespoons of butter until the onions are translucent.
+Add the wine and lemon juice and reduce the heat to a simmer.
+Stir gently until reduced by half.
+Add 3 tablespoons of cold butter and whisk until the butter has melted.
+Turn off the heat and whisk in the remaining 3 tablespoons of butter.

-• Place each chicken breast on to a plate.
-Place a piece of goat cheese on the chicken and then spoon sauce over the chicken.
+• Place each chicken breast on a plate.
+Place a piece of goat cheese on the chicken and then spoon the sauce over the chicken.
 Top each chicken breast with the remaining basil.

 Video